Best HR Document Management Software Buyer’s Guide 2026

 Automated Retention and Legal Holds

 Retention policies should be automated to meet compliance requirements.
 The system must assign retention periods by document type and location, then archive or purge files when those timelines expire.
 Legal holds should pause purges for specific records while keeping access for authorized users.
+This is critical because workers who fail to comply with employment laws cost businesses nearly $1.6 million annually.

 Seamless Integrations That Connect Your HR Technology

-A strong HR document management system should connect seamlessly with your existing HR technology.
+Modern document management systems must work as part of your broader HR ecosystem, not as another standalone tool adding to the complexity.
 Integrations with your HR system of record create and update employee folders automatically as staff join or change roles.
 Connections with e-signature tools allow packets to be sent, signed, and filed in the correct folders without manual steps.
 The same applies to applicant tracking, learning, and time systems.

 Security and Compliance That Stand Up to Scrutiny